system-zero/system-zero/README.md

 It is meant to do that by exposing the development process that is sparked with a declared intention.
-Somehow it is the intention that spawns a mechanism, that through analyzing and study, leads and to the actual implementation.
+Somehow it is the intention that spawns a mechanism, that through analyzing and will, leads and to the actual implementation.
 Perhaps it is that journey that really matters at the end.
 The hope and the only  ambition is that this material will offer some value, though there isn't an expectation.

 It is written without a well defined sense of time, but it might be fitted best probably at the middle of eighties, so we are probably a bit late.
-But a system is about mechanics, and the procedure to demystification it's not about current only terms.
+But a system is about mechanics, and the procedure to demystification it's not about current only relative terms.

 Since this is a quite huge task, we'll  have to extend our system in a gradual way, so  we have to divide  it into stages.
 At  the end of any  stage, the end result should be in a usable state.

 ## Zero Point Description.

+*Note* that this needs a serious revision.
+This is a quite first prototype, that is expressed here sometimes in a list of ideas form.
+Some paragraphs are quite verbose and loose their meaning.
+Some statements might overlap.
+Expressions can be confusing, as the natural flow is like a rolling stone, that is hard at times to be reproduced with words and represented poorly.

 The  first  stage  is of  course  to  be  able  to get  control  after  kernel initialization, so at some  point we'll have to be ready to  be pid 1.
 Usually